 Educational achievements of children in care celebrated

-Ledley King joined a number of special guests at the 13th Annual Aiming Higher Awards to celebrate the educational achievements of Haringey’s children and young people in care.
+Etienne Capoue joined a number of special guests at the 11th Annual Aiming Higher Awards to celebrate the educational achievements of Haringey’s children and young people in care.

-Hosted at Tottenham UTC, young people were nominated for awards in categories including: learning achievement; leadership, responsibility and engagement; innovation and aspiration; and community involvement.
+Hosted at the stadium, over 140 children were nominated for awards in categories including: learning achievement; leadership, responsibility and engagement; innovation and aspiration; and community involvement.

-During the ceremony, Ledley congratulated each young winner before presenting them with gifts to mark their hard work and achievements, alongside Haringey’s Deputy Mayor, Cllr Stephen Mann.
+During the ceremony, the French midfielder congratulated each young winner before presenting them with gifts to mark their hard work and achievements.

 The event, which is organised by Haringey Council’s Virtual School of Children in Care, is supported by Tottenham Hotspur Foundation, which has a proven track record in delivering innovative projects for looked after children.

-The Foundation and Haringey Virtual Schools work in partnership to deliver To Care Is To Do, a programme that provides a range of support services to help improve educational attainment, increase employability, develop life skills and promote healthy and active lifestyles to looked after children and care leavers within the local community.
+The Foundation and Haringey Virtual Schools recently launched To Care Is To Do which is a programme that provides a range of support services to help improve educational attainment, increase employability, develop life skills and promote healthy and active lifestyles to looked after children and care leavers within the local community.